-This state university in San Diego offers 6 nursing programs.
+This state university in San Diego offers four nursing programs.
 Those who want to earn a BSN can do so through a standard BSN program, as well as LVN-RN or RN-BSN programs.
 Nursing majors take courses in nursing informatics, nursing practice, adult acute care, pediatric nursing, and other topics.
-MSN, school nurse credential, and post-master's nursing education certificate programs are available for registered nurses seeking a specialized focus.
+MSN programs are available with concentrations in adult/elderly advanced practice nursing, midwifery and nursing leadership.

 Santa Ana College

-This college located in Santa Ana provides 3 options for RN training, The RN program is 2 years in length, while students in the non-degree option and LVN-RN program enter in the second year.
+This college located in Santa Ana provides 3 options for RN training.
+The RN program is 2 years in length, while students in the non-degree option and LVN-RN program enter in the second year.
 All of these programs require basic skills testing and varied prerequisites.
-This school has a 92% pass rate for the NCLEX-RN.
+This school reports a 90.63% pass rate for the NCLEX-RN.

 Santa Monica College

-This community college located in Santa Monica offers an Associate in Arts (AA) program in nursing.
-Courses like psychology, speech, global citizenship, and math complement the specific nursing coursework, making up the 60 units required.
+This community college located in Santa Monica offers an Associate in Science (AS) program in nursing.
+Courses like psychology, speech, global citizenship, and math complement the specific nursing coursework, making up the 78 units required.
 Licensed vocational nurses also have the option to pursue a 30-unit non-degree program.
-The school has a pass rate of about 96% for the NCLEX-RN.

 University of California - Irvine